adams-okode/spring-boot-ussd-demo/doc.md

 ```

-- Checking the response action and and swithing throun the avaialble Action types
+- Checking the response action and switching through the available Action types.
 This is where API calls to an external service can be made to trigger certain events or pull data from said API.

 ```java